Inbound Number Lists

 • Edit: Modify the Friendly Name, Mode, or Default Action and click Update to save changes.

-• Delete: If the list is not assigned to a SIP trunk, confirm deletion when prompted.
+• Delete: If the list is not assigned to a trunk, confirm deletion when prompted.

 Editing a Number List